 - Consultants must respond to client needs.
 This often means working to tight deadlines.
 Business clients usually expect you to dress professionally.

 - If you're self-employed, you'll need to travel to visit clients.
 There may be opportunities in larger consultancies to work overseas with multinational client companies.

 You must be registered with the Health and Care Professions Council (HCPC) to work as an occupational psychologist.
 This involves completing The British Psychological Society (BPS) Qualification in Occupational Psychology (QOP) Stage 2 approved by the HCPC.

 First, you'll need Graduate Basis for Chartered Membership (GBC), which is achieved by completing a BPS-accredited psychology degree or conversion course.

 You must then complete a BPS-accredited Masters in occupational psychology, which usually takes one year full time or two years part time.
 To get a place on a Masters course, you'll usually need a 2:1 or above.
 Relevant work experience is also useful.
 Entry requirements may vary so check with individual course providers for details.
 Search for a BPS-accredited course.

-This is followed by the BPS QOP (Stage 2), which is a doctoral-level qualification consisting of a minimum of two years full-time (or part-time equivalent) supervised practice that builds on the knowledge gained during your Masters degree.
+This is followed by the BPS QOP (Stage 2), which is a doctoral-level award consisting of a minimum of two years full-time (or part-time equivalent) supervised practice that builds on the knowledge gained during your Masters degree.

 You'll need to be employed as a trainee occupational psychologist in a role (either paid or voluntary) related to occupational psychology for the duration of the training.
 You'll receive support and supervision from a coordinating supervisor who will act as your mentor as you develop your skills in all five content areas of occupational psychology and the consultancy cycle.